MaddyGuthridge/COMP6080_Notes/js/promises.md

     console.log("Got the data!", data);
 })
   .catch(err => {
-    // Called if the promise is broken (ie an error happened) console.log("Got an error!", err);
+    // Called if the promise is rejected (ie an error happened) console.log("Got an error!", err);
 });
+// Note that it we `.then` on multiple promises they could happen in any
+// order
 ```

 ## Creating promises